Grapple-2024/backend/docs/api.md

 ---

 ### Download a File
-This section walks you through downloading a file to the Grapple S3 backend.
+This section walks you through downloading a file from the Grapple S3 backend.

 #### 1. Get Presigned Download URL
 First, execute a `GET` request against the Grapple S3 API to retrieve the pre-signed upload url: